zimolzak/medinfo-2019-notes/Readme.md

 like 0.6 - 0.7? stable o2, stable o2, decreased o2 had odds ratio
 90.2.
 Next few had OR 14.
 Then others.

-mort of AKI in crit care
+Mortality of AKI in critical care
 --------

 @JyotiPathak